jawj/json-custom-numbers/README.md

 Performance comparisons are highly dependent on the nature of the JSON string to be parsed.
 Performance was tested on Node.js 18.10 only.

 * The best case is JSON that contains mainly long strings.
-With full string checking turned off, this library may be up to 6x **faster** than `JSON.parse()` in that case.
+With full string checking turned off, this library may be up to 5x **faster** than `JSON.parse()` in that case.
 With full string checking turned on (the default), it's still around 1.5x faster.

 * The worst case is JSON that contains mainly short numeric values or `true`/`false`/`null`.
 This library may be 6 – 7x slower than `JSON.parse()` in that case.

-* More typically, this library is 3 – 4x slower than `JSON.parse()`, but around twice as fast as Crockford's reference implementation (which wasn't optimised for speed).
+* More typically, this library is 3 – 4x slower than `JSON.parse()`.
 Parsing JSON is fast, so unless you are regularly parsing very large JSON strings, the difference probably isn't very important.

-I compared several alternative approaches to number and string parsing, which can be seen in comments in [the source](src/parse.mjs).
+I compared several alternative approaches to number and string parsing  .
 The implementations currently used are the ones I found to be fastest in most scenarios.
 If you figure out something faster, I'd be glad to hear about it.

-The minified source is nice and small — 1.9 KB for the ESM version — so it won't slow down startup.
+The minified source is nice and small, at around 2 KB, so it won't slow down startup.

 ## Usage